LGE-OSS/lge-oss.github.io/pages/about.md

 <br />
 <hr>
 <br>
-## <center>LGE Distribution Site</center>
+## <center>Distribution Site</center>
 <br>
-Whether you wish to download the open source software notice or source codes for Open Source Software used in our products, please visit the [<span style="color:#ab1628">LGE Open Source Distribution Site</span>](http://opensource.lge.com).
+Whether you wish to download the open source software notice or source codes for Open Source Software used in our products, please visit the [<span style="color:#ab1628">LG Electronics Open Source Distribution Site</span>](http://opensource.lge.com).
 We have already released all source codes in compliance with our obligations.
 <br>
 <br>
 <br>